top of page

 • From Ellerton Drive to the early ward buildings, Bostock House and Anderson House, across their front gardens

-• Panoramic views from the Female Wards 1 & 2 and its immediate surrounds, and from the open rise with a perimeter path to the north, across the riverbank bushland, Brisbane River and beyond, spanning an arc from the southwest to the north
+• Panoramic views from the Female Wards 1 & 2 and their immediate surrounds, and from the open rise with a perimeter path to the north, across the riverbank bushland, Brisbane River and beyond, spanning an arc from the southwest to the north

 • The visual connection between the female patient buildings, across the open rise that was the site of other former ward buildings.

-• ANNOUNCEMENT
+• ANNOUNCEMENTS

 Review into Wolston Park Hospital